 Key Opinion Leader (KOL) interactions are critical to a life sciences company’s strategic product development initiatives.
 Practicing physicians and nurse practitioners, health plan managers, pharmacy benefit managers, and other medical/clinical experts can convey highly important scientific messages, specific to therapeutic areas and indications, to pharma, biotechnology, and medical diagnostic/device companies.

-However, it can be difficult to make inroads with KOLs, especially when academic institutions, physician groups, and other medical/clinical organizations have enacted compliance rules that may prohibit, restrict, or hinder conversations with Medical Science Liaisons (MSLs).
+However, it can be difficult to make inroads and engage Key Opinion Leaders, especially when academic institutions, physician groups, and other medical/clinical organizations have enacted compliance rules that may prohibit, restrict, or hinder conversations with Medical Science Liaisons (MSLs).
 It’s even more complicated when KOLs are unaware of their employer’s or association’s rules.
 Additionally, KOLs are busy people and their lack of time may inhibit KOL-MSL interactions.

 First, create a strategic plan for KOLs in your geographic territory that aligns with your company’s strategy.